Elao/PhpEnums/README.md

 #### Resolve controller arguments from route path

-As of Symfony 6.1+, backed enum cases can be resolved from route path parameters:
+As of Symfony 6.1+, [backed enum cases will be resolved](https://github.com/symfony/symfony/pull/44831) from route path parameters:

 ```php
 class CardController